aheze/Find-App/_pages/translate.md

 1. The string identifier used in the source code.
 2. The default English translation.
 3. Some comments that I've added for context.
 4. A screenshot for reference.
-I'll usually add these when the word's purpose is confusing.
+I'll usually add these whenever a word's purpose is really confusing.
 5. The translation that you submit.

-The string identifier uses dot syntax — you can kind of figure out where the word appears in the app just from this.
+The string identifier uses dot syntax and represents where the word appears in the app.

 > Some words like "Add" or "Cancel" appear all over the place, so they'll be prefixed with `Shared` (e.x. `Shared.Add`).